 During the collaborative interactions, the student dialogues were recorded and later transcribed.
 To analyze the student dialogues, I developed a rating scheme to align with the different categories of activities described in the ICAP framework (Chi, 2009).
-Within the ICAP framework, it is hypothesized that interactive talk is more effective than constructive talk, which is more effective than active talk, which is more effective than passive (Chi & Maneske, 2015).
+Within the ICAP framework, it is hypothesized that interactive talk is more effective than constructive talk, which is more effective than passive (Chi & Maneske, 2015).
 Interactive activities include the giving and receiving of explanations along with the co-construction of knowledge (Hausmann, Chi, & Roy, 2004;